Packrafting 3 – Dalwhinnie to Aviemore

 and not imagine Robert Burns and his mates getting pretty severely boozed before launching into drunken renditions of these and several others.

-Now the BBC says that this toast should build towards a positive note so after reciting some of Burns’s cruder work (John Hines might be wishing that he’d asked me to prove my Scots heritage instead now…) I’d like to look at the final category of Burns’s work, those poems which go furthest to explain the multitude of women he was involved with.
-It is easy to imagine the average standard of wooing from farmers in 18th Century Ayrshire and then the success that someone would have with verses like these from “O Saw ye Bonie Lesley”.
+I’ve been a bit coarse here, and it’s not gone down as well as I’d hoped, so the BBC says that this toast should build towards a positive note (John Hines might be wishing that he’d asked me to prove my Scots heritage instead now…) I’d like to look at the final category of Burns’s work, those poems which go furthest to explain the multitude of women he was involved with.
+It is easy to imagine the average standard of wooing from farmers in 18th Century Ayrshire and then compare the stuff that Burns was coming up with.
+Maybe there were a load of outstanding poets back then, but much like playing for Guildford before I started recording statistics – if no-one records it then did it even happen?
+So imagine the success that someone would have with verses like these from “O Saw ye Bonie Lesley”.

 To see her is to love her,